 - When two Brown Great Dane dogs are bred together, the litter can neither be Blue or Black but are Brown Great Danes.
 Further,

-- When both involved Brown Great Danes hold dilution gene, then there is a possibility of colour dilute Great Dane puppies along with Brown Great Danes in the litter.
+- When both involved Brown Great Danes hold dilution gene, then there is a possibility of color dilute Great Dane puppies along with Brown Great Danes in the litter.

-The dilute coat coloured Great Danes are also called as Lilac Danes.
+The dilute coat colored Great Danes are also called as Lilac Danes.

 Some bad breeding kennels would intentionally breed the Brown Great Dane dogs.
 As Chocolate Great Danes might be produced under profitable breeding fallacy.
 Such breeders regard Brown Great Dane breeding as profitable by selling the dogs at high prices.